 BIG TROUBLE IN LITTLE CHINA (1986)

 Once again director John Carpenter was ahead of his time with this spin on the type of SPFX filled supernatural/martial arts flicks that were being made as part of the revisionist Hong Kong cinema of the 80s and 90s like Zu: Warriors From The Magic Mountain (1983).
-And like his masterpiece The Thing, Big Trouble failed at the box office and would only years later be recognized and loved for the classic it is.
+Unfortunately, like his masterpiece The Thing, Big Trouble failed at the box office and would only years later be recognized and loved for the classic it is.
 As an avid fan of Carpenter, I was there opening night in 1986 and my friends and I loved it and immediately started quoting characters and making references, years before it got the attention it deserved.
-And I am proud to have championed this flick from the beginning.
-I had yet to see Zu but, heard enough and saw enough from the film to know what Carpenter was doing.
+I’m proud to have championed this flick from the beginning.
+I had yet to see Zu, but heard enough and saw enough from the film, to know what Carpenter was doing.
 The Hong Kong cinema wouldn’t catch on here in the US till the early 90s and sadly it was only then when movie fans realized that Carpenter nailed the spirit and frantic fun of those movies perfectly with this deliriously entertaining flick.

 Simply put, Big Trouble In Little China is an absolute blast of a good time with Carpenter at the top of his game delivering an action packed and FX filled adventure that is a delight from start to finish.
 He populates the film with some of the liveliest and most colorful characters in a Carpenter film and proves that the master of horror and suspense could also master comedy and fantasy too.
-And not to mention an exhilarating martial arts flick as well, as the movie is loaded with intense and thrilling action scenes to go along with the monsters and magic.
-And like the Hong Kong films that the script… by Gary Goldman and David Z. Weinstein, adapted by W.D.
-Richter… pays homage to, the movie perfectly mixes the hand to hand combat with the supernatural elements to provide top notch entertainment.
-Carpenter once again scores the film… and sings the film’s theme song with his band The Coup De Ville’s… and frequent collaborator and cinematographer Dean Cundey returns to give a sumptuously colorful look to the incredible ancient China themed production design and the perfectly framed shots by the master director.
-It’s a true Asian fantasy world they create beneath modern day Chinatown to match the ancient China setting that the film’s this is inspired by generally have.
-And it may be Carpenter’s most elaborately staged movie up to this point with it’s spectacular sets, grandiose fight scenes, make-up and SPFX even with all the big action sequences and FX of his previous film, the sci-fi/romance Starman.
-And Carpenter gives it all a lightening fast pace and energetic intensity… as well as, a generous dose of wacky humor.
+Not to mention an exhilarating martial arts flick as well, as the movie is loaded with intense and thrilling action scenes to go along with the monsters and magic.
+And like the Hong Kong films that the script…by Gary Goldman and David Z. Weinstein, adapted by W.D.
+Richter…pays homage to, the movie perfectly mixes the hand to hand combat with the supernatural elements to provide top notch entertainment.
+Carpenter once again scores the film…and sings the film’s theme song with his band The Coup De Ville’s…and frequent collaborator and cinematographer Dean Cundey returns to give a sumptuously colorful look to the incredible ancient China themed production design and the perfectly framed shots by the master director.
+It’s a true Asian fantasy world they create beneath modern day Chinatown to match the ancient China setting that the films this is inspired by generally have.
+It may be Carpenter’s most elaborately staged movie up to this point with it’s spectacular sets, grandiose fight scenes, make-up and SPFX even with all the big action sequences and FX of his previous film, the sci-fi/romance Starman.
+Carpenter gives it all a lightening fast pace and energetic intensity…as well as, a generous dose of wacky humor.

 Sadly under-appreciated at the time of it’s release, this film is now getting the love and respect it deserves and has a large and faithful following that will drop a quote from one of it’s many delightfully hilarious lines at any given time.
 It’s a funny, action-packed fantasy and simply one of John Carpenter’s best films in a versatile filmography.
 A real blast and one of my favorite movies.
 Also stars Donald Li as Wang’s bud Eddie and Kate Burton as naive reporter Margo Litzenberger.
 If you haven’t seen it, what are you waiting for?!